 You can classify layers after you download them.

-When you first sync a map with ArcGIS Maps for Adobe Creative Cloud, the Illustrator layer structure includes a first-level layer named MapboardName_Sync_1 that contains all the map layers that you added to your compilation.
-This first-level layer, and the elements and labels (if you added labels) layers are ignored when the legend is generated (see Layers that do not appear in a legend for more information).
+When you first sync a map with ArcGIS Maps for Adobe Creative Cloud, the Illustrator layer structure includes a first-level sync layer named MapboardName_Sync_1 that contains all the map layers that you added to your compilation.
+This first-level layer is ignored when the legend is generated.
+The elements layer and labels layer (if applicable) are also ignored by the legend builder.
+For more information, see Layers that do not appear in a legend.

 If you are using the original default layer structure, an expected unclassed legend item is as follows: